mohamedyanis/paint-app/README.md

 ## #100daysofcode
 Almost a hundred days ago from now (01/10/2020), I decided to do the #100daysofcode challenge.
 This challenge is simply for someone to code every day and post on social media a picture shows that he wrote a code (every day).
 And than they share with us the final project.<br>
 But me..!
-I did it differently, every day I built an app, a game, a web page or a desktop app.
-Every day something new and I shared all my apps simulation on my Instagram account (you can see my highlight stories), click <a href='https://instagram.com/medyanis_hiou'>here</a> if you wanna see it.
+I did it differently, every day I built apps, games, web pages or desktop apps.
+Every day something new and I shared all my apps simulation on my Instagram account (you can see my highlight stories), click <a href='https://instagram.com/medyanis_hiou' target='_blank'>here</a> if you wanna see it.
 And than I'll mix all my small apps in one big project.
-So I decided to share all projects with you.<br>
+So I decided to share all the projects with you.<br><br>
+PS: You can check all my project <a href='http://y100daysofcode.ml' target='_blank'>here</a><br>

 ## Features :dart: